syncfusion-content/windowsforms-docs/WindowsForms/SfToolTip/Overview.md

 ToolTipDuration
 </td>
 <td>
-To specify the duration of the tooltip to be visible.
+Specifies the duration of the tooltip to be visible.
 </td>
 </tr>
 <tr>